 Parque Trianon – Paulista Avenue

 Parque Trianon is right in front of MASP.
-It is very charming, after all it is great to have such a great space to relax and walk after a busy day in São Paulo.
+It is very charming, after all it is awesome to have such a great space to relax and walk after a busy day in São Paulo.

 Livraria Cultura – Paulista Avenue, 2073

 What is so special about visiting a bookstore?
-Its large collection, localization and great environment makes this place really peculiar and one of the most famous in São Paulo.
+Its large collection, location and great environment makes this place really peculiar and one of the most famous in São Paulo.
 Every now and then there are book releases at the bookstore!
 Check its events page here.

 Oscar Freire Street

 Are you a shopaholic?
 So that’s your place.
 Oscar Freire is the street of famous and designer brands.
 If you are looking for luxury you will find it here.
-From concept stores, show windows, coffee shops, benches to rest, bicycle racks and even mobile phones charges you can find here.
+From concept stores, show windows, coffee shops, benches to rest, bicycle racks and even public mobile phones charges you can find here.

 Ibirapuera Park – Pedro Álvares Cabral Avenue

-How about starting the day at the most famous park that is every “paulistano” pride?
+How about starting the day in the most famous park that every “paulistano” loves?
 Its total area is 158 hectares or 150 soccer fields.
 Here you can practice almost all kind of sports, or just have a picnic and relax.
 If you want to enjoy the park even more, you can rent a bike at a very reasonable price.
 Try not to come on Sundays and holidays when the park is really busy.
 The park is open Mondays to Fridays from 5 am to midnight, Saturdays and Sundays 24 hours.
 For more information click here.

 MAM – Museum of Modern Art